-1. List up to 3 of your products or services whose design has incorporated : social or environmental concerns, risks and//or opportunities. a.
-AA Zinc Carbon Batteriesb.
-AAA Zinc Carbon Batteriesc.
-Furnace Operations 2.
-For each such product, provide the following details in respect of resource : use (energy, water, raw material etc.) per unit of product(optional) AA and AAA Zinc Carbon Batteries are mercury and cadmium free.
-LPG (green fuel) used for furnace operations in lieu of electricity. (a) Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?(b) Reduction during usage by consumers (energy, water) has been achieved in the previous year?
-Manufacturing units are ISO-9001 and ISO-14000.
-Certified Energy Audits are conducted periodically.
-Sourcing of raw material and packaging material from the suppliers closer to the manufacturing units and sourcing packaging material locally, is preferred.
-3. Does the Company have procedures in place for sustainable sourcing : (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
+- List up to 3 of your products or services whose design has incorporated: a. social or environmental concerns, risks and//or opportunities. b. - a.
+AA Zinc Carbon Batteries - b.
+AAA Zinc Carbon Batteries - c.
+Furnace Operations - For each such product, provide the following details in respect of resource: use (energy, water, raw material etc.) per unit of product(optional) - (a) Reduction during sourcing/production/ distribution achieved since - the previous year throughout the value chain? - (b) Reduction during usage by consumers (energy, water) has been achieved in the previous year? - B. Does the Company have procedures in place for sustainable sourcing : (including transportation)? - (a) If yes, what percentage of your inputs was sourced sustainably?
+Also, provide details thereof, in about 50 words or so. - 4.
+Has the Company taken any steps to procure goods and services from : local & small producers, including communities surrounding their place of work? - (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors? - Does the Company have a mechanism to recycle products and waste?
+If yes what is the percentage of recycling of products and waste (separately as 10%).
 Also, provide details thereof, in about 50 words or so.
-Suppliers and transporters are encouraged to address social and environmental requirements with preference given to ISO-9000 and ISO-14000 certified suppliers.
-The manufacturing units of the Company are spread Pan India, thus reducing finished goods transportation and carbon emission.
-4. Has the Company taken any steps to procure goods and services from : local $\&$ small producers, including communities surrounding their place of work?
-A major portion of packaging items are procured from local and small producers.
-The technical personnel work closely with the suppliers for improvements. (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
-5. Does the Company have a mechanism to recycle products and waste? : If yes what is the percentage of recycling of products and waste (separately as 10%).
-Also, provide details thereof, in about 50 words or so Recycled and recyclable paper is used for packaging of products.
-Bio- degradable polybags are used for packaging of products.
-Eco-friendly ink is used for printing process.
-All manufacturing units zero discharge units, where effluents are treated and used within the units.
-Waste in manufacturing